TXT vs SRT subtitles

 Choose TXT

-Best for research, note-taking, AI prompts, meeting notes, and fast reading workflows.
+Best for research, note-taking, AI prompts, meeting notes, and fast reading.

 Choose SRT

-Best for editors, localization teams, subtitle delivery, and any workflow that needs accurate sync.
+Best for editors, localization teams, subtitle delivery, and any task that needs accurate sync.

 Keep both when needed